joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 This was fine for a few scripts but it got out of hand as more scripts were added.

-When switching to a micro service architecture, there was a separate `package.json` file for the client and the API.
+When switching to a micro service architecture there was a separate `package.json` file for the client and the API.
 This meant that I could get rid of the prefixes that I had given to most scripts.
 This in turn made it a lot easier to understand the file and the scripts that could be run at a glance.